meysamraz/Differential-Games-Drone-Swarm/README.md

 σ = 0.25  (noise intensity)
 ```

-OU noise is temporally correlated — smooth, realistic lateral jinking that is statistically unpredictable but physically plausible.
+OU noise is temporally correlated, smooth, realistic lateral jinking that is statistically unpredictable but physically plausible.
 Not memoryless white noise.

-The OU component is projected onto the **perpendicular** of the escape direction — the evader always moves away from pursuers while jinking sideways:
+The OU component is projected onto the **perpendicular** of the escape direction - the evader always moves away from pursuers while jinking sideways:

 ```
 v_evader = V_EVADE · escape_dir + ou_lateral · perp_dir